 Dr. Roza earned a Ph.D. in Education from the University of Washington.
 Prior to that, she served as a Lieutenant in the US Navy teaching thermodynamics at the Naval Nuclear Power School.
 She has a B.S. from Duke University and has studied at the London School of Economics and the University of Amsterdam.
 Dr. Roza and her husband Scott have four daughters.

-Edited by Betheny Gross and Ashley Jochim, the four essays in this volume begin a conversation with state education leaders about making the most of every dollar they have.
+Edited by Betheny Gross and Ashley Jochim, this volume begins a conversation with state education leaders about productivity.

 - 1 of 14